Gregcop1/ng-named-routes/README.md

 Service to set and get named routes for angular 4+ router

 One day Angular team had the idea to remove the name parameter of their routes.
 They had certainly good reason, ...
 I'm pretty sure they had... but in some case those reasons don't apply.
 This service is the easiest way to reuse them.
-It allow you to name some route and use those name in component or template instead of the full path you usually copy/paste everywhere in your app (what a joy when the client ask your to change paths ;))
+It allow you to name some routes and use those names in component or template instead of the full path you usually copy/paste everywhere in your app (what a joy when the client ask you to change paths ;))

 ## Installation